dbarzin/deming/README.md

 ### ❓ What is Deming?

-**Deming** is a powerful and intuitive tool designed to manage, plan, monitor and report on the effectiveness of safety measures.
-In line with ISO/IEC 27001:2013, Chapter 9, **Deming** helps you guarantee appropriate and proportionate security, while complying with the most demanding standards.

-### ❓ What is Deming?

 **Deming** is a powerful, intuitive tool designed for managing, planning, monitoring and reporting on the effectiveness of security measures.
 In line with ISO/IEC 27001:2013, Chapter 9, **Deming** helps you guarantee appropriate and proportionate security, while complying with the most demanding standards.

 ### 🎯 Why monitor?